djagwani01/PercentageBar/README.md

 # PercentageBar
-A Loading Percentage Bar Widget
+A Loading Percentage Bar Widget created with Vanilla JavaScript!